Baranowski/stacktraceflow/README.md

-# What is this?

 A navigation tool for what I call "stack trace flow".
-For a process that has ran, it allows you to explore how the stack trace was changing - which functions were calling which and in what order.
+For a process that has ran, it allows you to explore how the stack trace was changing
+- which functions were calling which and in what order.

 It allows you to open functions of interest in an external editor.
 It also supports hiding from the stack trace flow functions that are of little interest.

-# What for?
+# Motivation

 In my career I often had to quickly understand an unfamiliar complex codebase.
 Many times I wished I had a tool like this to help me get a high-level idea of where different pieces of the software fit into the picture.

-# What does it look like?
+# Demo

 [TODO: Demo]

-# How do I use it?
+# Usage

 First, clone the repo and build with `cargo` as usual.
 Make sure you have ncurses installed in your system.